 The idea here is that we’ve already developed some great conference-related content leading up to and during the event.
 Right after the event is a good time to reach out to attendees and keep our brand name on their radar.
 Rather than just calling down a list, we make sure to stay connected with those who are still the most engaged from the event.
 One of our customers, Dynamic Signal used this tactic and as a result doubled the number of opportunities generated from post-event follow up.

-Learn what industry events your leads are talking about on Twitter in a free trial of Socedo.
+Learn what industry events your leads are talking about on Twitter by starting a free trial of Socedo.